sschneaky/visualizing_plane_crashes/report.md

 >
 > ### Filters
 >
 > > ##### The article had stated that 2017 in particular was a safe year for commercial aviation and I wanted to be able to visualize a specific situation.
-With the filters, the viewer actively select scenarios and interact visually with the dataset
+With the filters, the viewer actively select scenarios and interact visually with the dataset.
+> >
+> > ##### The Article discusses United States Commercial Jets in 2017, and if we use all of those filters in 2017, we can see that there are no crashes on the map.
 >
 > ### Click
 >